Gas and electricity standing charges explained

 The energy regulator, Ofgem, limits how much suppliers can charge on a default tariff through the energy price cap.

-Why do standing charges increase?
+Why do standing charges change?

 Here we explain the main factors that have driven more recent standing charge increases:

-- Network charging reforms.
 The way we all pay for using the energy network has been under reform for several years.
 The first of many decisions came into effect in 2022 when Ofgem ruled that the costs for using and maintaining the network infrastructure (which were previously included in unit rates) would be moved to a fixed charge and collected via increased standing charges.
 Network costs have also been increasing because of the need to upgrade and expand our energy infrastructure plus rising costs for materials and wages.

 Can I avoid paying standing charges?